Oxford

 Computational Algebraic Topology | Hilary 2019

-In Hilary 2019 I am teaching computational algebraic topology to Part C (advanced undergraduate) and OMMS (master's) students.
-See the course webpage here for details.
+In Hilary 2019 I taught computational algebraic topology to Part C (advanced undergraduate) and OMMS (master's) students.
+See the current version of the course webpage here for details.

 Penn